Accelerating non-LTE synthesis and inversions with graph networks: Bypassing the non-LTE problem with graph networks

 The basic physical properties of the atmosphere, (temperature, density, velocity, magnetic field, \ldots) are assumed to be known at a set of $N_\mathrm{P}$ discrete points along the atmosphere.
 The objective is to compute the populations of the $N_\mathrm{L}$ energy levels that are consistent with the radiation field within the stellar atmosphere.
 This radiation field has contributions from possible background sources and from the radiative transitions in the given atomic/molecular model.

 The SEE are given by the following expressions, which are formally a linear system of equations in $n_i$, the populations of the energy levels:

-In this equation, $P_{ij}$ is the transition rate in s$^{-1}$ between level $i$ and $j$.
+In this equation, $P_{ij}$ is the transition rate in s$^{-1}$ between level $i$ and $j$, any of which can be bound or free.
 Two different processes contribute to this transition rate.
 Collisions between the model atom/molecule and external abundant species induce collisional transitions between levels $i$ and $j$ with a rate given by $C_{ij}$.
 Additionally, radiative processes, denoted as $R_{ij}$, produce transitions between energy levels following certain selection rules.
 The total transition rate is then the sum of both terms $P_{ij}=C_{ij}+R_{ij}$.

 The collisional rates $C_{ij}$ only depend on the local physical conditions.
-On the other hand, the radiative rates $R_{ij}$ depend on the radiation field, which is a nonlocal quantity:
+On the other hand, the radiative rates $R_{ij}$ depend on the radiation field, which is a nonlocal quantity.
+For bound-bound transitions, we have:

 where $B_{ij}$ and $B_{ji}$ are the Einstein coefficients for stimulated emission and absorption, respectively, $A_{ji}$ is the Einstein coefficient for spontaneous emission and $\bar J_{ij}$ ($\bar J_{ji}$) is the mean frequency-averaged intensity weighted by the absorption (emission) profile: